richard-scryber/PaperworkDayDocs/docs/noframes_config.md

 ---
 layout: default
-title: Init Options
+title: No Frame Options
 parent: Getting Started
-nav_order: 1
+nav_order: 3
 ---

-# Initialization Options
+# No Frame Options
 {: .no_toc }

-When initializing the container to show documents, there are a number of options that can be provided, and events that may be raised.
+It may be that, as a designer or configurator, there is no ability to support frames within your platform of choice.
+As a convenience Paperwork offers a preview option that can be invoked from a link.

 <details open markdown="block">
   <summary>